Peacey, John G. Centre de Recherche Noranda, Pointe-Claire, Quebec, Canada.

 - Recycling of copper

-Copper (Cu) is one of the most useful metals.
-About 15 million metric tons per year of copper metal is produced from the mining and processing of copper ores, typically containing only about 1% Cu.
+The extraction and refining of copper (Cu) from its ores.
+About 18 million metric tons per year of copper metal is produced from the mining and processing of copper ores, typically containing only about 1% Cu.
 About 80% of the world's primary copper is produced from ores containing copper-iron sulfide minerals, predominately chalcopyrite (CuFeS2).
 Copper can only be recovered economically from chalcopyrite by high-temperature pyrometallurgical processing in copper smelters.
 The remaining copper is produced by heap leaching and hydrometallurgical processing from ores containing oxidized copper minerals and chalcocite (Cu2S).
-See also: Hydrometallurgy; Pyrometallurgy, nonferrous
+See also: Copper; Hydrometallurgy; Pyrometallurgy, nonferrous; Sulfide and arsenide minerals

 The content above is only an excerpt.